Leaky Faucets and Incontinence - Women's Health

 Empowering women with clinical knowledge is rewarding.
 That is my suspender-snapping moment.

 If you have issues with urinary incontinence, help is available.
-Call us today to schedule an appointment at 770.720.7733 or request an appointment online.
+Call us today to schedule an appointment at 770.720.7733 or schedule an appointment online.

 Dr. Peahen Gandhi authored this article and is a board-certified OB/GYN and urogynecologist with Cherokee Women’s Health Specialists in Canton and Woodstock.
 Urogynecology is a subspecialty within obstetrics and gynecology that focuses on disorders of the female pelvic floor such as pelvic organ prolapse (bulging out of the uterus and/or vagina), urinary incontinence, fecal incontinence and constipation.